Welcome to the Data Science Career Connection Program

 - Personalized resume feedback

 Hi!
-I’m a second year med student also involved with data-centric projects including MedStar’s AI CoLab program.
+I’m a third year med student also involved with data-centric projects including MedStar’s AI CoLab program.
 Prior to med school, I worked as a data scientist and data engineer in Optum’s Technology Development Program.
 I remember being a stressed freshman at Berkeley torn between pursuing biology and technology; turns out you can do both!
 I learned how to apply data science to my passion and emphasize my interdisciplinary background when applying for technical and clinical positions.
 I’m excited to share the tips and connections I wish I had at the beginning of my journey.
 Whether you’re looking for guidance through work/school applications or mentorship as you explore different directions you can go with your degree, I’m here to help!

 Profile photo of Tanvee Desai, Data Science Alumni Mentor